swoop-inc/graflux/README.md

 Under production load only python 2.7 + InfluxDB 0.9.x have been beat on.

-Python 2.7, 3.5 and pypy are tested against InfluxDB 0.9.x + 0.10.0 in the test suite and are planned to be fully supported.
+Python 2.7, 3.5 and pypy are tested against InfluxDB 0.9.x and 0.10.2 in the test suite and are planned to be fully supported.

-At present, I'm pretty sure there will be issues building large indexes on InfluxDB 0.10.0 due to changes in how `show series` queries are handled.
-Proper support for `0.10.0` will be added after that release stabilizes a bit but PRs are welcome if anyone is already using it.

 One thing that is interesting to explore is `pypy` I haven't tested it with `graphite-api` yet but in isolated benchmarks against the metric index build/load/query it is 5-10x faster than CPython.